 Work in collaboration with Arapahoe/Douglas Works! to define and develop outreach strategies ensuring customers needing services have knowledge of the various resources and program offerings available.
-Conduct cross-trainings, in conjunction with other ABE service providers, to appropriate Arapahoe/Douglas Works! staff on processes, procedures, programs, and services.
-These trainings will, at minimum, include annual briefings of both CCA and Arapahoe/Douglas Works! staff on each agencies' programs, enrollment criteria, and enrollment processes to facilitate effective cross-referrals and seamless customer service.
+Conduct cross-trainings, in conjunction with other providers, to appropriate one-stop center staff on processes, procedures, programs, and services.
+These trainings will, at minimum, include annual briefings of both CCA and Center staff on each agencies' programs, enrollment criteria, and enrollment processes to facilitate effective cross-referrals and seamless customer service.